TITLE 77: PUBLIC HEALTH

 E) Anticipated outcome of the service approach with an estimated time frame for completion; and

 1) Each patient shall have a clinical record identifiable for home health services and maintained by the agency in accordance with accepted professional standards.
 Clinical records shall contain:

 A) Appropriate identifying information for the patient, household members and caretakers, medical history, and current findings;

 B) A plan of treatment signed by the patient's physician or podiatrist;

 C) A patient care plan developed by the home health services team in accordance with the patient's physician's or podiatrist's plan of treatment;

 D) A noted medication list with dates reviewed and revised and date sent to the patient's physician or podiatrist;

-E) Initial and periodic patient assessments by the registered nurse that include documentation of the patient's functional status and eligibility for service;
+E) Initial and periodic patient assessments by the RN that include documentation of the patient's functional status and eligibility for service;

 F) Assessments made by other members of the home health services team;

 G) Signed and dated clinical notes for each contact that are written the day of service and incorporated into the patient's clinical record at least weekly;